jackninety9/clutchkick-overlay/README.md

 ## Overview
 The **Clutchkick Overlay** heavily relies on irsdk and chatgpt, don't expect stability or competence.
 This overlay shows throttle and brake inputs, brake bias, and other telemetry such as speed, gear, and incidents.

-This program is designed to run as a standalone executable.
+This program is designed to run as a standalone executable - with the aid of a separate update_helper.exe to check for updates.

 ## Install
 - **Login to github**